-The Metering Equipment shall have the ability to display the following information:-
+The Metering Equipment shall have the ability to display the following primary information for Export and/or Import:-

-- (i) measured quantities as per clause 4.1.1 - (ii) current time ("UTC") and date; - (iii) Maximum Demand ("MD") for MW per programmable charging period, i.e. monthly or statistical review period; - (iv) Maximum Demand ("MD") for MVA per programmable charging period, i.e. monthly or statistical review period; - (v) twice the MWh advance since the commencement of a current Demand Period, (i.e. "MW rising demand");
+- (i) total Import cumulative kWh per circuit; - (ii) total Import cumulative kvarh per circuit; - (iii) current time ("UTC") and date; - (iv) Maximum Demand ("MD") for kW per programmable charging period, i.e. monthly or statistical review period; - (v) Maximum Demand ("MD") for kVA per programmable charging period, i.e. monthly or statistical review period; - (vi) twice the kWh advance since the commencement of a current Demand Period, (i.e. "kW rising demand"); - (vii) twice the kVAh advance since the commencement of a current Demand Period, (i.e. "kVA rising demand"); - (viii) cumulative MD; - (ix) number of MD resets: - (x) multi-rate display sequence as specified by Supplier, with a minimum of 8 rates selectable over the calendar year; - (xi) indication of reverse running for Active Energy where appropriate; - (xii) the CT and/or VT ratios that the Meter has been programmed to, where appropriate, and

-- (vi) twice the MVAh advance since the commencement of a current Demand Period, (i.e. "MVA rising demand"); - (vii) cumulative MD; - (viii) number of MD resets: - (ix) multi-rate display sequence as specified by Supplier, with a minimum of 8 rates selectable over the calendar year; - (x) indication of reverse running for Active Energy where appropriate; - (xi) the CT and/or VT ratios that the Meter has been programmed to, where appropriate; and - (xii) the compensation factor that has been applied for measurement transformer errors and/or system losses, where this is a constant factor applied at security level 3. (i.e. where the Meter is combined with the display and/or Outstation).
+(xiii) the compensation factor that has been applied for measurement transformer errors and/or system losses, where this is a constant factor applied at security level 3. (i.e. where the Meter is combined with the display and/or Outstation).

-MD shall be resettable at midnight of the last day of a charging period and for part chargeable period demands.
-If a manual reset button is provided then this shall be sealable.
+MD shall be resettable at midnight of last day of charging period.
+Also resettable for part chargeable period demands.
+If a manual reset button is used then this shall be sealable.